tejom/tejom.github.io/_posts/2016-08-06-adding-a-syscall.markdown

 categories: linux programing
 ---

 I've been spending more time learning about how Linux works and thought it was best to modify it myself.
-Syscalls weren't to complex of an idea to wrap my head around.
-I also haven't seen any guides to do this on the Internet with a newer kernel.
-I'm using version 4.7.
+Syscalls weren't too complex of an idea to wrap my head around.
+I also haven't seen any guides on to do this on the Internet with a newer kernel.
+This is all using version 4.7.
+There doesn't seem to be too much of a diffrence between this version and older ones.
+The basic idea is the same.

-I modifed a couple files:
+There are a few files to modify:

 - The syscall table at `arch/x86/entry/syscalls/syscall_64.tbl`
 - Headers at `include/linux/syscalls.h`